Spatial Analysis of Crime Point Data in ArcGIS Pro

 4. If desired, you can add the chart to a layout.

-As shown in the video, the R2 values for all four variables are fairly low (0.13 or less) and the X/Y scatter charts show a spreading pattern (heteroskedacity) that indicates that high crime areas tend to be low income, but low crime areas can be both low and high income.
+As shown in the video, the R-squared values for all four variables are fairly low (0.13 or less) and the X/Y scatter charts show a spreading pattern (heteroskedacity) that indicates that high crime areas tend to be low income, but low crime areas can be both low and high income.

 This is consistent with crime / adversity mismatch research that shows no consistent relationship between socioeconomic disadvantage and levels of violence (Manguel 2021).